ebadi/che-test/README.md

     //125.
 Remove tools from public github.io: FIXED

+    // 118.
+Russ Williams  I was going through the tutorial problems (which are very easy indeed!) and I saw an apparent bug at problem 30 when I first see problem 30 (by clicking "Next" from problem 29): no target numbers are displayed on any squares when the problem first appears.
+(See attached PNG file.)
+    I reproduced it a second time.
+If I move the bishop, then the target numbers appear as usual.
+I'm using Firefox.
+    It seems a bit random/mysterious, because a third time through, the numbers displayed correctly as soon as I reached problem 30.

+    Also, the Next button itself sometimes seems unreliable, occasionally leaving me at the same problem.
+Just now, I was at problem 30 (with numbers correctly displayed), then I hit Next, and it showed me problem 30 again, but with no numbers.
+Then I hit Next again, and it returned to problem 1.
+    //124.
+Yes, that helps clear things up.
+I would say that just by playing the puzzle, finding the perfect solution is not very intuitive.
+I understand now what you mean, after having read your explanation.
+Perhaps there's a way to advise the player why their solution is not perfect (highlight the cells that are attacked and shouldn't be while the banner is still open perhaps?) to make it more intuitive without having to go to the rule book.

     // 62.
 Make alerts less flashy : LOW PRIORITY
     // 82.
 Optimize and improve speed  : LOW PRIORITY
     // 86.
 Obfuscate javascript : LOW PRIORITY